Topics » Disease » Cancer: Is It Just Bad Luck or Failed Research?

 T. Colin Campbell Center for Nutrition Studies

-To avoid or to intercept cancer development means avoiding the offending agents that cause these mutations (i.e., prevention) or, failing this, finding ways to selectively kill these cancer cells, by treatments like surgery, chemotherapy or radiation (i.e., treatment).
+To avoid or intercept cancer development, in this context, means avoiding the offending agents that cause these mutations (i.e., prevention) or, failing this, finding ways to selectively kill these cancer cells by treatments like surgery, chemotherapy, or radiation (i.e., treatment).
 We don’t expect diseased cells to revert to normality because mutations, once established, are not reversible.
-I suggest that failing to question this mutation theory of cancer is the main reason we cannot ‘win’ the War on Cancer.

-A recent highly publicized report[1] relied on this hypothesis to explain why some of our tissues have such higher rates of cancer.
-They found that high rate cancer tissues experience a higher rate of cell divisions (r=0.81) when mutations are more likely to occur.
-They also concluded that only about one-third of these mutations are caused by known lifestyle or environmental factors (smoking, alcohol use, UV light and human papilloma virus).
-The other two-thirds of cancers are said to be random (stochastic or chance) mutations with no known cause, i.e., “bad luck” cancers.
-Therefore, we can do very little to prevent cancer except to avoid smoking and excessive sunlight.
-Importantly, whether random or purposeful, both types of cancer rely on this mutation theory of cancer, which serves as a fundamental rationale for the “cancer industry” of research, development, and clinical practice.
+A recent, highly publicized report relied on the mutation hypothesis to explain why some of our tissues have such higher rates of cancer.[1]
+They found that tissues with higher cancer rates experience a higher rate of cell divisions (r=0.81) when mutations are more likely to occur.
+They also concluded that only about one-third of these mutations are caused by known lifestyle or environmental factors (smoking, alcohol use, UV light, and human papilloma virus [HPV]).
+The other two-thirds of cancers are said to be random mutations (or stochastic mutations) with unknown causes (i.e., “bad luck” cancers).

 Human evidence strongly supports these experimental animal studies.
 Cancer rates for different populations vary widely, being close to nil in some populations for different cancer types.
-Rates for major cancers (e.g., breast, colon, prostate) correlate with animal protein based diets, although most of these studies referred to total or saturated fat, a surrogate measure for animal-based food.
-Other studies conducted 40-50 years ago clearly showed that people migrating from one country to another assumed, within a generation or so, the cancer risk of the country to which they moved, without changing their genetics and only changing their nutritional practices.
+Rates for major cancers (e.g., breast, colon, and prostate) correlate with animal protein–based diets, although most of these studies referred to total or saturated fat, a surrogate measure for animal-based food.
+Other studies conducted forty to fifty years ago clearly showed that people migrating from one country to another assumed, within a generation or so, the cancer risk of the country to which they moved, without changing their genetics and only changing their nutritional practices.

-The mutation theory of cancer has long been the Holy Grail of most cancer research, so much so that hypotheses that rely on promoting cancer by non-mutation mechanisms (like nutrition) are often ignored, especially by professionals with little or no knowledge of the science of nutrition.
+The mutation theory of cancer has long been the Holy Grail of most cancer research, so much so that hypotheses that rely on promoting cancer by nonmutation mechanisms (like nutrition) are often ignored, especially by professionals with little knowledge of the science of nutrition.

 The consequences of this mutation theory of cancer are deadly.
 Wrongly assuming that cancer is primarily a product of genetic mutations implies that cancer progression, once started, is unstoppable.
 It implies that cancer control will depend on identifying and selectively killing specific cancer cells and blocking their responsible genes with targeted drugs.
-This strategy has been and will continue to be futile because countless combinations of genes and cancer risk factors can change cancer development.
-Understanding and accepting this complexity means that funding research to identify new cancer drugs, especially targeted drugs with certain but unpredictable side effects is the wrong priority.
+This strategy has been futile because countless combinations of genes and cancer risk factors can change cancer development.
+Given this complexity, research to identify new cancer drugs, especially targeted drugs with certain but unpredictable side effects, is the wrong priority.

-Knowing that cancer can be controlled, even reversed by non-mutagenic strategies like nutrition, gives hope that we can control our own cancer destiny—if we know this information and are properly informed how to apply it.
-Believing that cancer is mostly a random event beyond our control only gives hope to an already bloated industry to come to our rescue, by developing highly questionable, out of context pills and procedures that cause more harm than good.
-The researchers of this recent ‘random cancer’ report concluded, for example—now that they believe that cancers are random events—that we must emphasize “developing better tests to find cancers early enough to cure them”.
-This is a failed strategy and a mainstay of the War on Cancer.
-A more effective solution would direct resources toward prevention before developing better tests.
+Knowing that cancer can be controlled or even reversed by nonmutagenic strategies like nutrition gives hope that we can control our own cancer destiny—if we know this information and how to apply it.
+Conversely, believing that cancer is mostly a random event beyond our control empowers only an already bloated industry, which we must rely on to come to our rescue with highly questionable, out-of-context pills and procedures that can cause more harm than good.
+The researchers of this recent “random cancer” report concluded that we must emphasize early testing, a mainstay of the failed War on Cancer.
+A more effective solution would direct more resources toward prevention.

-I also question the researchers’ use of the word ‘random’, especially when they dismiss nutrition associations with cancer.
-Embellishing this concept with the adjective ‘stochastic’, does not make it any more intellectually appealing.
-These researchers are personally unaware of the vast and convincing evidence on the effects of nutrition on cancer, therefore they should simply admit their ignorance without invoking the concept of randomness and using it to justify searches for responsible genes and treating their activities with gruesome drugs.
+I also question the researchers’ use of the word random, especially when they dismiss nutrition’s associations with cancer.
+Embellishing this concept with the more technical adjective stochastic does not make it any more intellectually appealing.
+These researchers are personally unaware of the vast and convincing evidence on the effects of nutrition on cancer; therefore, they should simply admit their ignorance without invoking the concept of randomness and using it to justify searches for responsible genes.

-A non-mutagenic nutrition effect on cancer development closely resembles the same nutrition-based effects known to dramatically reverse advanced coronary heart disease[5] and diabetes.[6]
-The dietary lifestyle that does this is composed of whole plant-based foods without added oil and refined carbohydrates.
+A nonmutagenic nutrition effect on cancer development closely resembles the same nutrition-based effects known to dramatically reverse advanced coronary heart disease and diabetes.[5][6]
+The dietary lifestyle that achieves this is composed of whole plant-based foods without added oil and refined carbohydrates.
 The benefits are truly remarkable, broad in scope, and surprisingly rapid in response.[7][8]

 Isn’t it time that we question the long-held assumption that cancer, although initiated by a mutation, is subsequently developed by a series of additional mutations?
-Isn’t it time that we share these ideas with the public who pay for this research (all of mine) and who suffer the consequences of marginally effective treatment protocols?
-Isn’t it time that we let the public know that the progression of cancer is not as random as widely believed?
-It’s more than mutation – it’s also nutrition.
+Isn’t it time that we share these ideas with the public who pay for this research (and paid for all of mine) and suffer the consequences of marginally effective treatment protocols?
+Isn’t it time we let the public know that the progression of cancer is not as random as widely believed?
+It’s more than mutation—it’s also nutrition.

 References